LODSContent/Skillable-Course-Office-365-Administrator/module08/readme.md

-# Manage Objects in AD DS
+# Deploy and Manage AD CS

 Please add any files that you want to share with your fellow MCTs.